 We continue to ask that everyone who can work remotely do so.
 This may require a shift in project priorities to accommodate activities that can be conducted remotely.
 Any aspect of a project that can be conducted while working remotely can be charged as work time to a sponsored project account.
 In the event that employees cannot conduct grant-related work, their time cannot be charged to a grant.
 Please contact email@example.com if you believe that you will need to reduce hours or lay off personnel prior to taking any action.
 We are not currently restricting access to research facilities, although faculty members and staff must practice social distancing and increased research lab cleaning and hand washing.

-If you need to conduct travel related to research, you first need an approved Research Recovery plan before you will be approved to travel.
+If you need to conduct travel related to research, you first need an approved Research Recovery plan or Research Registration Form before you will be approved to travel.
 For information on UO travel or to seek a travel waiver, visit the COVID-19 travel page.

 What if my travel is canceled and I have non-refundable costs?
 Can I charge them to my award?